MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
+- 1.0.1.6	(2021/08/08)
+  - Add: Scripts and script collections can be triggered by schedules on a host pool level (e.g., to automatically update Windows across a host poll Sunday morning, ...)
 - 1.0.1.5	(2021/08/05)
   - Add: Scripts and script collections are available to manage session hosts.
-Can be applied after a rollout of a new host or by selecting session hosts and a script/collection; Fix: Some fine tunings, like session timeouts, performance, etc.
+Can be applied after a rollout of a new host or by selecting session hosts and a script/collection or with a schedule on the host pool level; Fix: Some fine tunings, like session timeouts, performance, etc.
 - 1.0.1.4	(2021/07/04)
   - Add: Action log is now repeatable (GUI integration coming soon) and encrypt given secrets
 - 1.0.1.3	(2021/07/01)